Zoran Knežević (footballer): Serbia

-After his first stint in Russia, he returned to his former club Borca in 2009 where he played for two seasons in the country's top-tier league the Serbian SuperLiga.
-Following his second spell in Russia, he resumes his career in the Serbian top tier by signing with Sloboda Užice for the 2012-13 season.
+After his first stint in Russia, he returned to his former club Borca in 2009, where he played for two seasons in the country's top-tier league, the Serbian SuperLiga.
+Following his second spell in Russia, he resumed his career in the Serbian top tier by signing with Sloboda Užice for the 2012-13 season.
 He would re-sign with Sloboda for another season however the club was relegated after the conclusion of the season.

 In 2015, he returned to the SuperLiga to sign with FK Jagodina.
 In his debut season with Jagodina, he appeared in 20 matches.
 Knežević departed from Jagodina after their relegation to the second tier.

-He returned to Europe in 2017 to play in the Serbian League West with Buducnost Valjevo.
+He returned to Europe in 2017 to play in the Serbian League West with Budućnost Krušik 2014.
 For the remainder of the 2017-18 season he played in the Montenegrin First League with OFK Grbalj.

 Asia

 In 2014, he played abroad in the Iranian top tier the Persian Gulf Pro League with Padideh F.C.
-He would depart from the club the following season due to a pay dispute.
+He departed from the club the following season due to a pay dispute.
 He would appear in 25 matches for Padideh.

 In 2016, he returned to Asia to play in the Indonesia Soccer Championship with Bali United F.C.

 Scarborough SC

 In 2018, Knežević played abroad in the southern Ontario-based Canadian Soccer League with Scarborough SC.
-In his debut season with the Toronto-based club, he contributed a goal in the opening round of the playoffs against Hamilton City which advanced Scarborough to the next round.
-Scarborough would ultimately reach the CSL Championship final where they were defeated in a penalty shootout by FC Vorkuta.
-He re-signed with Scarborough for the 2019 season where he assisted in securing the club's first championship title after defeating FC Ukraine United.
+In his debut season with the Toronto-based club, he contributed a goal in the opening round of the playoffs against Hamilton City, which advanced Scarborough to the next round.
+Scarborough would ultimately reach the CSL Championship final, where they were defeated in a penalty shootout by FC Vorkuta.
+He re-signed with Scarborough for the 2019 season, where he assisted in securing the club's first championship title after defeating FC Ukraine United.
 The following season saw Scarborough claim their first divisional title after finishing first in the First Division.
-He made his fourth consecutive championship final appearance where Vorkuta defeated Scarborough.
+He made his fourth consecutive championship final appearance, where Vorkuta defeated Scarborough.

 In 2021, he re-signed with the eastern Toronto side for his fourth season.
-Throughout the 2021 campaign, he appeared in the invitational tournament final the ProSound Cup against rivals Vorkuta where Scarborough was defeated in a penalty shootout.
+Throughout the 2021 campaign, he appeared in the invitational tournament final, the ProSound Cup against rivals Vorkuta, where Scarborough was defeated in a penalty shootout.
 He won his second championship title by assisting Scarborough in defeating Vorkuta in the 2021 playoffs.
 He re-signed with Scarborough for the 2022 season.
-Throughout the 2022 campaign, the eastern Toronto side would achieve an 18-game undefeated streak and playoff position by finishing third.
+Throughout the 2022 campaign, the eastern Toronto side achieved an 18-game undefeated streak and playoff position by finishing third.
 Knežević made his third championship appearance, which Scarborough lost to FC Continentals (formerly FC Vorkuta).